shubhruia/sentiment_analysis/README.md

 # Sentiment Analyzer

-A web application for analyzing the sentiment of text using VADER.
-This app allows users to input text or upload CSV files containing tweets, perform sentiment analysis, and visualize the results through various charts and graphs.
+A powerful web application for analyzing the sentiment of text using VADER (Valence Aware Dictionary and sEntiment Reasoner).
+This Streamlit-based app enables users to input text or upload CSV files containing tweets, perform sentiment analysis, and visualize the results through various interactive charts and graphs.

 ## Features

+- **Text Analysis**:
-- **Text Analysis**: Input text for quick sentiment analysis.
+  - Input individual text snippets for quick sentiment analysis.
+  - View polarity scores and sentiment classification (Positive, Negative, or Neutral).

+- **Text Cleaning**:
-- **Text Cleaning**: Clean input text by removing punctuation and extra spaces.
+  - Clean input text by removing punctuation and extra spaces.
+  - Compare original and cleaned text side-by-side.

-- **CSV File Upload**: Upload CSV files to analyze multiple tweets at once.
+- **CSV File Upload**:
+  - Upload CSV files containing multiple tweets for bulk analysis.
+  - Analyze sentiment for each tweet in the dataset.

+- **Sentiment Analysis**:
+  - Utilize VADER for accurate sentiment analysis.
-- **Sentiment Analysis**: Analyze sentiment using VADER and classify it as Positive, Negative, or Neutral.
+  - Classify sentiment as Positive, Negative, or Neutral based on polarity scores.

 - **Visualizations**:
-  - Bar chart of sentiment counts.
+  - Bar chart: Display counts of different sentiment categories.
-  - Pie chart of sentiment distribution.
+  - Pie chart: Illustrate the distribution of sentiments.
-  - Word cloud of the most common words in the tweets.
+  - Word cloud: Showcase the most common words in the analyzed tweets.
-  - Histogram of polarity scores.
+  - Histogram: Visualize the distribution of polarity scores.

+- **Data Export**:
+  - Download processed data with sentiment analysis results as a CSV file.

 ## Demo

 **Try the live demo of this application [here](https://sentimentanalysistweets.streamlit.app/).**

+## Sample Data

+To help you get started, we've provided two sample CSV files:
+1. `sample_tweets_1.csv`
+2. `sample_tweets_2.csv`

-**Sample CSV Files**: Two sample CSV files are provided for users to try out the sentiment analysis functionality.
-Upload them via the CSV file uploader to see how the app works with real data.
+Upload these files via the CSV file uploader in the app to see how it handles real-world data.

 ## Installation